 Answer Yes.
-When the course requires boats to pass between two marks at a finishing line or at a gate, a boat complies with rule 28.1 if the string representing her track when drawn taut passes between the marks from the direction of the previous mark.
-She complies with rule 28.1 even if the string also passes one mark of the finishing line or gate on the non-required side.
+When the course requires boats to pass between two marks at a finishing line or at a gate, a boat complies with rule 28.
+2 if the string representing her track when drawn taut passes between the marks from the direction of the previous mark.
+She complies with rule 28.
+2 even if the string also passes one mark of the finishing line or gate on the non-required side.
 In this case the boat passed the buoy serving as a mark of the finishing line on the non-required side before passing it on the required side.
 See Case 90 for a discussion of a similar incident at a starting line.
-RYA 2004/4 CASE 107 Rule 14, Avoiding Contact Rule 44.1, Penalties at the Time of an Incident: Taking a Penalty Rule 64.1(b), Decisions: Penalties and Exoneration A boat that is not keeping a lookout may thereby fail to do everything reasonably possible to avoid contact.
+RYA 2004/4 CASE 107 Rule 14, Avoiding Contact Rule 44.1, Penalties at the Time of an Incident: Taking a Penalty Rule 64.1(b), Decisions: Penalties and Exoneration During the starting sequence, a boat that is not keeping a lookout may thereby fail to do everything reasonably possible to avoid contact.
 Hailing is one way that a boat may 'act to avoid contact'.
 When a boat's breach of a rule of Part 2 causes serious damage and she then retires, she has taken the applicable penalty and is not to be disqualified for that breach.
 Summary of the Facts Between the preparatory and starting signals, Ephesian on starboard tack and Jupa on port tack approached each other head-to-head.
 Both boats were heavy keelboats, 33 feet (10 m) long.
 Neither boat was aware of the other.
 The bowmen on both boats, who normally would have been stationed by the forestay, were handling their genoas, and no other crew members were keeping a lookout.
 Ephesian was moving slowly with limited manoeuvrability.
 They collided, causing serious damage to Jupa, who therefore retired.
 In the resulting protest, Jupa was disqualified under rule 10, and Ephesian was disqualified under rule 14.
 Ephesian appealed, claiming that she could not have avoided Jupa by changing course or speed.
 Decision Rule 14 begins 'A boat shall avoid contact with another boat if reasonably possible.'
 This requirement means a boat must do everything that can reasonably be expected of her in the prevailing conditions to avoid contact.
-This includes keeping a good lookout, particularly in a crowded starting line situation.
+This includes keeping a good lookout while sailing in the starting area during the starting sequence, a time when boats are often close to one another and frequently change course.
 The protest committee concluded that if either boat had seen the other a collision could have been avoided, even at the last minute, particularly if Ephesian had hailed Jupa when it was clear that Jupa was not changing course to keep clear.
 Until that moment, rule 14(a) allows a right-of-way boat to delay acting to avoid contact.
 It follows that at that moment she must begin to act in an effort to avoid contact.
 The word 'act' is not restricted to changing course or speed.
 Hailing was an action that Ephesian could and should have taken.
 Ephesian broke rule 14.
-Because the collision resulted in damage, the protest committee's decision to disqualify Ephesian was correct (see rules 14(b) and 64.1(a)).
+Because the collision resulted in damage, the protest committee's decision to disqualify Ephesian was correct (see rules 14(b) and 64.1).
 Her appeal is therefore dismissed.
 Clearly, Jupa broke rule 10.
 As a result of the serious damage she suffered in the collision, she retired from the race and thus took the applicable penalty (see rule 44.1(b)).
 Rule 64.1(b) prohibits penalizing her further.
-The disqualification of Jupa is reversed and she is to be scored DNF.
+The disqualification of Jupa is reversed and she is to be scored RET.